Welcome to The Digital Shelf Cast by e.fundamentals. The monthly podcast dedicated to helping growth-driven brand leaders win in eCommerce.

 The future of CPG growth is eCommerce.
 It’s time to talk through what it takes to win.
 Follow our expert discussions on digital commerce trends and take away thought-provoking, actionable insights on how to beat the competition online.
 The discussions are led by our host Julia Glotz– former editor and managing director at The Grocer and experienced podcaster herself.
 Each episode will close off with key tips and tactics leaders can put to the test to drive Digital Shelf growth.
-Enjoy listening and make sure you subscribe and leave a review!
+Enjoy listening!

 For our third episode Julia Glotz is joined by Jo Campbell, VP Commercial Partnerships at e.fundamentals and Mark Nitschke Managing Director at TMS, a Frankfurt-based Point of Sales Agency, to discuss the rise of eCommerce in Europe focusing on Germany.
 While being Europe’s biggest consumer market after Russia it’s a laggard when it comes to online shopping, especially online grocery.
 So, why is that?
 What is driving consumer behaviour?
 And what do CPGs need to know to position themselves to succeed in this important and challenging market?
 Get your earphones on and tune in for actionable insights now.